devcodex2025/DEX-arbitrage/README.md

 To start using application you need to fill .env configuration file with constants, what present in .env.example

+Install depencies with ```npm i``` command and if you not have tsx, you also need to install tsx to run typescript file

 To launch scanner you need to have tokens list.
 I prepare for it command.
 To make it automatically.

 To run token creation you need to use command - ```npx tsx ./utils/generateTokens.ts```